An Introduction To Kilims

 Kilim rugs are typically woven with floral or geometric themes.
 Many kilims will have some kind of tribal insignia that act as a reference to the area in which they are woven.

-Because kilim have a flat weave and no pile, they are usually very thin, and depending on the fibers used for the weft, they can be quite coarse or soft.
+Because kilim has a flat weave and no pile, they are usually very thin and depending on the fibers used for the weft, they can be quite coarse or soft.
 Cotton, wool, and silk are all fairly common choices of fiber.
 In addition to being used as floor coverings, kilims are also used as saddle pads, prayer rugs and as wall hangings to help insulate homes.

 Because of the manner in which they are woven, their less dense lushness and their simple but bold geometric designs, Kilims tend to have a more graphic look and an informal feel.